mathphreak/yummy-goodness/README.md

 - Buy things with the actual CS:GO buy menu (UI: 🙂)
 - Buy things for each player (UI: ☹️)
 - Simulate rounds of game (UI: ☹️)
-    - Each round, one player dies and one player gets $3000
+    - In each matchup, one player dies and one player gets $3000
+    - This happens five times per round but skips if one player is dead

 ## TODO

+- Grey out submenu if nothing inside is affordable
 - Make players drop weapons
 - Make enemies buy things too
 - Explain some things